 “Verily!
 In the creation of the heavens and the earth, and in the alternation of night and day, there are indeed signs for men of understanding.
 Those who remember Allāh (always, and in prayers) standing, sitting, and lying down on their sides, and think deeply about the creation of the heavens and the earth, (saying): “Our Lord!
 You have not created (all) this without purpose, glory to You!
 (Exalted be You above all that they associate with You as partners).
 Give us salvation from the torment of the Fire”.
 [Qur’an: Chapter 3, Verses 190-191]

 Lead by Example:

-Children love to imitate their elders; if you love the deen of Allah , let it show through your actions and this will be mirrored by your youngsters.
-The beauty of Islam means that there is always something to learn – yes, we can send our children to madrassah and Qur’an and Arabic teachers to learn Islam, but there is a duty upon ourselves to instill the teachings of Islam into our children, by undertaking the actions we want to see in them.
-We are never too old or too busy to stop learning or improving ourselves to raise the love of Allah.
+Children love to imitate their elders; if you love the deen of Allah.
+Let it show through your actions and this will be mirrored by your youngsters.
+The beauty of Islam means that there is always something to learn.Yes, we can send our children to madrassah and Qur’an and Arabic teachers to learn Islam.
+But there is a duty on ourselves to instill the teachings of Islam into our children.This is by undertaking the actions we want to see in them.
+We are not too old or too busy to stop learning or improving ourselves to raise the love of Allah.

 The love of Allah is already placed in their hearts is waiting to be nurtured by you.

 What ways do you teach your children to love for Islam?
 Comment below and let us know! 🙂